 Miao miao.
 I went to college in St Petersburg and got to love the place for its funky old Florida vibe.
 Just east of my school there's a curvy street subdivision from the twenties called Pink Streets because… you guessed it.
 Warm seashell pink, nicer looking than you'd think.
 Ed's house and neighborhood exuded that vibe in a less manicured way.
 Vines ran out into the street.
 Trees dropped dates and oranges on the ground.
 There were no curbs, no steps or changes in elevation.
 When Ed wanted to work on his hog he just rolled it into his living room, which also served as my classroom.
 His neighbor Suzy had a big old gray cat she called by some ridiculous name, Miao Miao or Frou Frou or god knows what.
 We dated.
 Suzy was hot in a dreamy hippie chick kind of way.
 I was crazy about her.
-She broke my heart by moving away.
-Ed took in the abandoned Miao Miao, in real life a scarred old tomcat.
-Ed renamed him Dick the Bruiser and they became inseparable.
+She broke my heart when she moved away.
+To California, no doubt.
+Ed took in the abandoned Miao Miao, in real life a scarred old tomcat and renamed him Dick the Bruiser.
+They became inseparable.
 Soulmates.

 Like ya do.
 But when I graduated in 1973 job prospects in St Petersburg sucked.
 So I went to Tallahassee, got a good paying professional job and brought it back to St Petersburg with me.
 That way I could have one more year in the subtropics, make up with my girlfriend Linda and get serious about meditation.
 And love, what it's all about.